MasodSaidi/minimal-api-endpoints/README.md

 public class GetUser
 {
     [EndpointGet("/users/{id}")]
-    public async Task<User> GetAsync(int id, UserDb db) {
+    public async Task<User> GetAsync(int id, DataContext data) {
-        return await db.Users.FindAsync(id);
+        return await data.Users.FindAsync(id);
     }
 }
 ```

-You are free to put the class anywhere in your project, with any name and you can name the method whatever you like.
+You have the freedom to place the class anywhere within your project, utilizing any name you prefer.
+Similarly, you can name the method in whichever way you find suitable.
 Only requirement is to use appropriate Endpoint attribute.